“OneDrive vs. Google Drive vs. iCloud”

 ☛You can get unlimited free cloud storage with combined cloud by combining all the idle cloud storage in CBackup.

-☛You can set up an automatic backup in Specific time/Daily/Weekly/Monthly mode, which keeps the latest version of files all the time.
+☛You can set up an automatic backup in One time only/Daily/Weekly/Monthly mode, which keeps the latest version of files all the time.

 Bonus Tip 1: Combine all cloud storage with CBackup